Good Fortune - Corporate Headquarters

 He built the first Good Fortune institution as a "mutual prosperity society"—neighbors pooling resources to help each other.
 The model evolved into something far more sophisticated, but the marketing language never changed.
 Every predatory product is still framed as community support.

-Marcus believes he's providing liquidity people need.
-They want things they can't afford.
-He helps them get those things.
-That they pay 300% of the original value over time is... the cost of convenience.
+Marcus has tracked every debt the family has ever held.
+Across centuries.
+He believes he's providing liquidity people need—they want things they can't afford, and he helps them get those things.
+That they pay 300% of the original value over time is the cost of convenience.
 He has never once questioned whether the system is just.

 Products & Services